davidson-canada/clean-code-api-boilerplate/README.md

+## The project

+This project tries to offer you a relatively clean (for complains, contact the writer) REST API skeleton with the following features :
+- A 100% typescript codebase than uses Domain Driven Design
+- A live server that compile and reload the server at every file change
+- Dockerized
+- With environments configuration (local, dev, staging, prod by default)
+- A Configured swagger documentation (expect for production env)
+- API fully secured with an API_KEY
+- Authentication already set with jwt token and working endpoints
+- Basic Users Domain already written for the example

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.